Hurricane watch: Subtropical storm eyes Florida, Bahamas

 “Unfortunately this is going to be a very large storm, with a very large wind field on the north side.
 This is going to cause quite substantial surf, potentially dangerous storm surge somewhere along the Florida east coast, and heavy rainfall and probably significant winds over a large area,” Papin added.

-Hurricane watches are in effect for the northwestern Bahamas and Florida’s Atlantic Coast from Hallandale Beach, north of Miami, to just north of Daytona Beach, as well as inland to Lake Okeechobee, the Miami-based National Hurricane Center said in its latest advisory.

-A Storm Surge Watch has been issued from Broward County to halfway up Georgia’s coast.
+A hurricane warning is in effect for northwestern Bahamas, including the Abacos, Berry Islands, Bimini and Grand Bahama Island, the Miami-based National Hurricane Center said in its latest advisory.
+A tropical storm warning is in effect for Andros Island, New Providence and Eleuthera.
+A hurricane watch is in effect for the Atlantic coast of Florida from Brevard County to Broward County, as well as the Lake Okeechobee area.
+A storm surge watch has been issued from Broward County to halfway up Georgia’s coast.

 The hurricane center predicted a particularly wobbly forward movement for Nicole as it approaches Florida before crossing into the northwest Gulf of Mexico.
-At 1 p.m.
-Monday, it had top winds of 45 mph (75 kmh) and was centered about 465 miles (750 kilometers) east of the northwestern Bahamas, the advisory said.
+At 4 p.m.
+Monday, it had top winds of 45 mph (75 kph) and was centered about 435 miles (705 kilometers) east-northeast of the northwestern Bahamas, the advisory said.
+The storm was moving to the northwest at 9 mph (15 kph).

 “Do not focus on the exact track of Nicole since it is expected to be a large storm with hazards extending well to the north of the center, and outside of the cone, and affect much of the Florida peninsula and portions of the southeast U.S.,” the advisory said.